 “When people think of sight, they tend to think of the eyes, but in reality, the brain plays a significant role,” said Dr. Yoshor.
 “Using this device, we now have the ability to activate the part of the brain that handles sight.
 This is an exciting breakthrough in neuroscience and neurotechnology and brings us one step closer to restoring functional sight in the blind.”

-Not only does the neurology and neurosurgery team at CHI St. Luke’s Health offer the latest treatments, but they also continue to develop new, advanced therapies for a variety of neurological conditions.
-Schedule an appointment with a CHI St. Luke’s Health neurologist to begin your healthcare journey with Houston’s leaders in neuroscience.
+Not only does the neurology and neurosurgery team at St. Luke’s Health offer the latest treatments, but they also continue to develop new, advanced therapies for a variety of neurological conditions.
+Schedule an appointment with a St. Luke’s Health neurologist to begin your healthcare journey with Houston’s leaders in neuroscience.

 Baylor College of Medicine | Clinical trial helps bring sight to the blind